 Hash is the hash algorithm specific to the negotiated AKM (see Table 9-188 (AKM suite selectors))

-ANonce is the AP’s nonce
+ANonce is the FILSR’s nonce

-SNonce is the STA’s nonce
+SNonce is the FILSO’s nonce

-AP-BSSID is the BSSID of the AP’s BSS and STA-MAC is the MAC address of the STA
+AP-BSSID is the FILSR’s MAC address (i.e. BSSID of the AP’s BSS or, for MLO, AP MLD’s MAC address) and STA-MAC is the FILSO’s MAC address (i.e. non-AP STA MAC address or, for MLO, non-AP MLD MAC address)

-gAP is the AP’s Diffie-Hellman public value
+gAP is the FILSR’s Diffie-Hellman public value

-gSTA is the STA’s Diffie-Hellman public value
+gSTA is the FILSO’s Diffie-Hellman public value

 Brackets indicate the inclusion of the Diffie-Hellman public values when doing PFS with FILS Shared Key authentication; there are no Diffie-Hellman public values to include otherwise

-For FILS Public Key authentication when PMKSA caching is not used, the KeyAuth field of the FILS Key Confirmation element is a digital signature using the AP’s private key of the output from the negotiated hash algorithm on a concatenation of the AP’s public Diffie-Hellman value, the STA’s public Diffie-Hellman value, the AP’s nonce, the STA’s nonce, AP’s BSS’s BSSID, and the STA’s MAC address, in that order.
+For FILS Public Key authentication when PMKSA caching is not used, the KeyAuth field of the FILS Key Confirmation element is a digital signature using the FILSR’s private key of the output from the negotiated hash algorithm on a concatenation of the FILSR’s public Diffie-Hellman value, the FILSO’s public Diffie-Hellman value, the FILSR’s nonce, the FILSO’s nonce, the FILSR’s MAC address, and the FILSO’s MAC address, in that order.
 The specific construction of the digital signature depends on the crypto-system of the public/private key pair:

 Key-Auth = Sig-AP(gAP || gSTA || ANonce || SNonce || AP-BSSID || STA-MAC)